gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 = 2.2.0 =
 * Added: Added a new type of menu "Expanding sidebar".
 * Added: Added logo paddings settings for "Expanding sidebar".
-* Added: New option for the logo position " Enable fit logotype to the sidebar area" for menu type "Icon Sidebar".
+* Added: New option for the logo position "Enable fit logotype to the sidebar area" for menu type "Icon Sidebar".

 = 2.1.1 =
 * Improve: Added the Element (widget) for Elementor builder.